jargote/async-thumbnails/README.md

-How to run
+##Prerequisites

-    requirements
+Make sure you have this libraries installed in your system or virtual env.

         1.  virtualenv
         2.  python-setuptools (pip)
         3.  nodejs
             *   express
             *   socket.io